 Ideally, the seller will accept your first offer, though that’s not likely.
 Plan ahead by estimating where the counteroffer will land, and what your next step will be if you need to go slightly higher.

 Be patient.
 When you make offers and receive counteroffers, it can be tempting to immediately get on the phone and make a higher offer, especially if you really want the property.
 Don’t.
 Leave a few days between negotiations.
 Keep doing your research, going out and looking at other houses, and tell the vendor or vendor’s estate agent that you are doing that.
 You don’t want to appear too keen, or you’ll lose your buying power.

 5. Know when to stop

-If you’ve set a price limit in your mind for that particular property, DO NOT let yourself go any higher if the seller doesn’t want to come down to that level.
-You might say to yourself that it’s only another couple of thousand dollars and won’t matter much in the long run, but a couple of thousand dollars on a mortgage can mean you are paying back double that amount by over the life of your mortgage loan.
+If you’ve set a price limit in your mind for that particular property, do not let yourself go any higher if the seller doesn’t want to come down to that level.
+You might say to yourself that it’s only another couple thousand dollars and won’t matter much in the long run, but a couple of thousand dollars on a mortgage can mean you are paying back double that amount by over the life of your loan.
 Don’t go any higher than your original threshold, no matter how much you want the property — there will be another home for you.

-At one stage, I didn’t accept the counter offer and told them I’d think about it as I go to view other properties.
+At one stage, I didn’t accept the counteroffer and told them I’d think about it as I go to view other properties.
 I received a phone call that afternoon informing me that the seller was willing to accept my last offer.
-I was bidding low on about 3 other properties at the time, too, and only one was accepting of my strategy (it’s a buyer’s market with further drops in home prices each quarter).
+I was bidding low on about three other properties at the time, too, and only one was accepting of my strategy — but it paid off, big.